Candidates should have at least three years of higher education (BA, BSc or equivalent) with an emphasis on one or more of the following:

 - or CAE of at least level C1

-This year's application deadline for students has passed.
-The next application round will be opened in the autumn of 2017.
-The deadline is February 1, 2018.
+Applications are accepted now for students starting the program in the autumn of 2018.
+The application deadline is February 1, 2018.

 Please note that student applicants should not send their application documents directly to the EMCL+ consortium or any of its partner universites but to uni-assist, an agency specialised in managing applications to universities.